Automata-Coding-Class/planet-of-the-automatons-complete/README.md

 # Planet of the Automatons (a working title)

 This README lives on the 'master' branch.
-Check out the 'development' branch for a version of the code that's much further along (if perpetually unstable.)
+Check out the 'develop' branch for a version of the code that's much further along (if perpetually unstable.)

 ## Intent of the project